-Members of the University of Worcester’s Community Forum in a completed area of the new health and wellbeing facility, the Elizabeth Garrett Anderson building.
+Members of the University of Worcester’s Community Forum were among the first to visit the University’s new health and wellbeing building as it nears completion.

 Members of the forum had the chance to take a tour of the new facility, which was previously the Worcester News building on Hylton Road, and said they were impressed by the transformation.